huozhi/bunchee/README.md

 </p>

 Bunchee makes bundling your library into one file effortless, with zero configuration required.
 It is built on top of Rollup and SWC ⚡️, allowing you to focus on writing code and generating multiple module types (CommonJS, ESModules) simultaneously.
+It uses the standard exports configuration in `package.json` as the only source of truth, and uses entry file conventions to match your exports and build them into bundles.

 ## Quick Start